mdinicola/supereffective/README.md

 ## Maintenance scripts

+- `pnpm codegen`: generates all necessary (including CSS) to build the website.
 - `pnpm build`: builds the website.
-- `pnpm codegen`: pulls the data from `itsjavi/supereffective-sdk` repo, and generates all necessary code (including CSS).

 For other scripts, please check the `package.json` files.